srikargoud2002/event_manager/readme.md

 ## ✅ Closed Issues and Fixes

-This repository documents five tracked and resolved issues, each with corresponding application code updates and tests:
+This repository documents **6** tracked and resolved issues, each with corresponding application code updates and tests:

 1. **[#9 - Verification Token Not Being Sent in Email](https://github.com/srikargoud2002/event_manager/issues/9)**
    Issue involved missing token in the verification email sent to new users.
 Fixed by injecting `verification_token` in the template context.
 Now Manual verification also possible.